 In short, the answer is “Yes”.
 It is common for puppies to throw up when they are teething because of the pain associated with their teeth coming through their gums.

-This type of vomiting is normal and to be expected during the teething period, which can last between 4 and 6 months for their adult teeth to fully emerge.
+This type of vomiting is normal and expected during the teething period, which can last between 4 and 6 months for their adult teeth to fully emerge.

 However, if your puppy keeps vomiting repeatedly or is showing signs of severe discomfort, then it may be a cause for concern.

 You should seek veterinary advice immediately as this could be a symptom of a serious health problem.

 When your puppy is going through his teething stage, he may have ingested something toxic or indigestible and that makes him throw up.
 Pain from teething makes him lose his appetite and causes his stomach acid to flow back to his esophagus, causing him to vomit.
 He swallows his food without chewing it and this causes indigestion.

 You see, during the teething period, your puppy will feel great discomfort in his mouth and he will try to relieve this pain by gnawing on anything that he can get his mouth on.

 This can be anything he can find in your home, such as your wooden furniture, clothes, shoes or even your bags.